Loom and Leaf Memory Foam Mattress Review

 - Plant-based top foam layer using a “gel-swirl” construction technique to ensure smooth distribution.
 The unique design includes air channels to improve air circulation and general cooling.

 - High-density memory foam support layers: this is the core of the mattress, acting as the foundation and support for the above layers.
 It includes a 2” transition loft pad, which works vertically to provide “transition or transfer,” which allows the layers above and below to work off of one another, providing support, conforming properties, and healthy comfort.

 Our patented Loom & Leaf gel-on-gel design eliminates the possibility of sleeping hot.
 Our gel swirled layer of convoluted memory foam coupled with our medical-grade gel laminated on the center third portion allows for a cooler sleep as well as better air flow through your mattress.

 In other words, they claim that aside from the gel layer, the foam layers do a great job of expelling the heat and offering up a cool night’s sleep.

 And that claim is correct.
-The Loom and Leaf cools like no other memory foam we’ve seen.
+Based on our experience as well as on different mattress reviews, the Loom and Leaf cools like no other memory foam we’ve seen.